Contents

 Choosing a fertility clinic can be like comparing apples to oranges.
 There are so many factors that come into play, such as the distance, the team, and your experience, and one of the most crucial ones happens to be success rates.

 You can even start with our clinic comparator to assess clinics nearby.
-With Amilis, you not only get discounted rates on your fertility tests, egg-freezing cycles and appointments but you get a stellar team (that's us 👋) supporting you with every step!
+With Amilis, you also get a stellar team (that's us 👋) supporting you with every step!

-Still unsure on how to choose or wondering if egg freezing is right for you? don’t worry, we can help - take our quiz to get started.
+Still unsure on how to choose or wondering if egg freezing is right for you?
+Don’t worry, we can help - take our fertility quiz to get started.